Causes: Advocacy, Social Justice, Veterans

 Who We Are

 In El Paso, home to one of our largest offices, TRLA has done considerable work seeking justice for veterans, domestic violence survivors, farmworkers, homeowners, renters, elders, people with disabilities, members of the LGBTQ community, and many others who cannot afford to hire a lawyer.
-In the past several years, our legal staff have also fought for community preservation by representing the last remaining resident of the Duranguito neighborhood (which was saved from destruction this year!), fighting polluters, and standing up for our most vulnerable families.
-TRLA has been there when families needed us most – during economic crisis, the pandemic, and mass shootings in El Paso and Uvalde.
+In the past several years, our legal staff have also fought for community preservation by representing the last remaining resident of the Duranguito neighborhood (which was saved from destruction last year!), fighting polluters, and standing up for our most vulnerable families.

 All this work is made possible by our generous donors.
 When TRLA needs to respond fast to a crisis like after the August 3rd shooting, we turn to individual contributions to support our work.
 In our everyday cases, individual gifts are vital to fill in the cracks of funding needs not covered by grants.